cisagov/LME/docs/markdown/logging-guidance/cloud.md

 443 (v6)                   ALLOW       Anywhere (v6)
 ```

-### Don't lock yourself out AND Enabling the firewall
+### Don't lock yourself out AND enable the firewall

-You also probably don't want to lock yourself out of ssh, so make sure to enable port 22!
+You also don't want to lock yourself out of ssh, so make sure to enable port 22!
 ```
 sudo ufw allow 22
 ```